OpenCHAMI/tutorial-2025/Phase 1/Readme.md

 [Install]
 WantedBy=multi-user.target
 ```

+### Reload Systemd

-### Reload systemd units to pick up the changes and start the services
+Reload Systemd to update it with our new changes and then start the services:

 ```bash
 sudo systemctl daemon-reload